anushka-jha/SNIG-OpenSoft-23/README.md

 A banking system built with MERN stack, and uses API's.
 This banking system enables four main different flows or implementations:
 1. SignUp Page > Login
 2. Login > Dashboard
-3. Dashboard > My profile > Displaying all the necessary information of customers
+3. Dashboard > My profile > Displaying all the necessary information of users
-4. Dashboard > Transactions > Money transfer between any two customers
+4. Dashboard > Transactions > Money transfer between any two users
 5. Dashboard > Transactions History > Information of all the transactions that takes place including date & time
 6. Dashboard > My Accounts > Information of all the accounts of a particular user
 7. Dashboard > Analytics > Information about income and expenditure
+8. Dashboard > Settings > Option to edit password

 * Features:
   * Node provides the backend environment for this application